ubuntu/authd/docs/howto/configure-authd.md

 ::::
 :::::

-## Force online authentication with remote identity provider
+## Force remote authentication with the identity provider

-By default, authentication with the remote identity provider only happens if the user is online and the provider is reachable during login.
+By default, remote authentication with the identity provider only happens if there is a working internet connection and the provider is reachable during login.

 If you want to force remote authentication, even when the provider is unreachable, enable it as follows: